buhrmi/livestores/README.md

 ## Usage

 Below are some example usage scenarios.
-For more details, see the [API documentation](https://www.rubydoc.info/gems/actionstore).
+For more details, see the [API section](#API).

 ### Subscribe to a database record